-I mentioned Mackenzie’s involvement with the bunker designs, and you can definitely see his influence here.
+I mentioned MacKenzie’s involvement with the bunker designs, and you can definitely see his influence here.
 The bunkering is outstanding.
 Every green is very well-guarded by deep, jagged and intimidating bunkers lined with deep fescue rough.
 My friend and I both found our fair share.
 It didn’t help the scores, but it was a vital part of the experience.

 However, we were playing the middle tees, making this hole a much-more-tempting 306 yards.
-My caddie showed me the ideal line, but I didn’t have quite enough confidence and aimed about 10 yards left of where he told me.
+My caddie showed me the ideal line over the corner, but I didn’t have quite enough confidence and aimed about 10 yards left of where he told me.
 I hit the exact shot I wanted.
 It cleared the corner, but not in the ideal spot.
 It ended up rolling into a bunker about 60 yards short of the green.
 He said if I had hit the same shot on the line he told me, I probably would have been on the green.
 That just goes to show you that you should usually trust your caddie!
 No matter what, it is a stellar hole design that is equally fun and intimidating if you play the proper tees.

 Though there are trees throughout the course, they are not as dense as most courses around here.
 Cal Club never feels tight and you can usually feel comfortable ripping a driver on most holes.
 Also, the turf conditions are meant to be very firm and fast.